Professor Kelly Corder

 Modern martial arts and training techniques are developed continuously.
 Kajukenbo itself was founded under a principle of keep the best, discard the rest.
 In seeking out additional training techniques to improve our existing Kajukenbo training, Professor found the Pit Master, John Hackleman.
 Professor (and Kaju AZ) has been affiliated with the Pit under John Hackleman since 2007.
 Professor Kelly applies the modern day mixed martial arts (MMA) mentality of the Pit to the existing effective and destructive techniques of Kajukenbo.
 Professor enjoys travelling to San Luis Obispo in California and training at the Pit Headquarters and meeting and working with MMA celebrities like Chuck Liddell, Glover Teixeira, Court McGee and others.
-In 2012, he received a PIT Black Belt under Kumu John Hackleman.
-Professor regularly attends instruction and training with Kumu who is founder of the Hawaiian Kempo System and a black belt under the late Walter Godin.
+He is a Third Degree Black Belt under Kumu John Hackleman and currently has several Black Belt Students training under him for their Pit Black Belts.

-Professor Kelly currently trains in Brazilian Jiu-Jitsu and is affiliated with Master Luigi Mondelli of Kore Brazilian Jiu-Jitsu and Martial Arts (American Top Team) holding the rank of purple belt.
+Professor Kelly currently trains in Brazilian Jiu-Jitsu and is affiliated with Master Luigi Mondelli of Kore Brazilian Jiu-Jitsu and Martial Arts (American Top Team) holding the rank of Black Belt in Brazilian Jiu-Jitsu.
 He won a Gold Medal in his age and weight division at the Pan Nationals Tournament in 2010.

 Professor Kelly has been honored to have spent time with Sijo Emperado numerous times prior to Sijo’s death in 2009.
 It was an honor to be able to uki for Grandmaster George Lim in front of Sijo in 1999.
 In 2008 Professor and his family traveled to Maui to visit Sijo.
 That trip was very important and memorable to him and fueled his desire to honor Sijo in the best way possible.

-Sigung Kelly’s training philosophy is simple: always give more than you get.
-To Sigung, training is a lifelong pursuit and he is always working to improve his skills.
+Professor Kelly’s training philosophy is simple: always give more than you get.
+To Professor, training is a lifelong pursuit and he is always working to improve his skills.
 He was honored to be inducted in the Kenpo Hall of Fame in August 2011 at Tracy’s Gathering of Eagles.

-Sigung Kelly is also involved with the Boy Scouts of America and enjoys traveling, rappelling, rock climbing and spending time with his wife and two sons, who also train in Kajukenbo.
+Professor Kelly is also involved with the Boy Scouts of America and enjoys traveling, rappelling, rock climbing and spending time with his wife and two sons, who also train in Kajukenbo.
 He recently completed a “Tough Mudder” competition with the Kaju AZ Ohana Team and has done so multiple times, including the ‘Tiughest Mudder’ and ‘World’s Toughest Mudder’.